+SECTION C

+PART 23.5 - Roof Terraces and

+Podiums

-SECTION C PART 23.5 - Roof Terraces and Podiums Objectives Controls To provide useable, attractive and accessible communal open space that adds to the amenity of the development and facilitates social interaction.
-To provide communal open space that is responsive to the site and its context.
-To ensure high quality communal open space that is well integrated within the development. recreation, approving the second se An area of communal open space is to be provided for staff recreation, appropriate to the needs of the particular premises.
-Communal open space is to be located at ground level behind the building line or on roof terraces and podiums.
-Access to communal open space is to be provided for people with a disability in accordance with Part 2 Section 7 of AS1428 Access within the largest area of communal open space is to be provided for people with a disability.
-The location and design of communal open space is to optimise opportunities for social and recreation activities, solar access and orientation, summer shade, outlook and the privacy of adjoining 6 The communal o workspaces for s pen space is to be capable of surveillance from afety reasons.
-7 Concealment or communal open entrapment are not to be created within the space.
+- 1 To provide useable, attractive and accessible communal open space that adds to the amenity of the development and facilitates social interaction. - 2 To provide communal open space that is responsive to the site and its context. - 3 To ensure high quality communal open space that is well integrated within the development.

+- An area of communal open space is to be provided for staff recreation, appropriate to the needs of the particular premises. - 2 Communal open space is to be located at ground level behind the building line or on roof terraces and podiums. - 3 Access to communal open space is to be provided for people with a disability in accordance with Part 2 Section 7 of AS1428 Access within the largest area of communal open space is to be provided for people with a disability. - 4 The location and design of communal open space is to optimise opportunities for social and recreation activities, solar access and orientation, summer shade, outlook and the privacy of adjoining residential sites. - 5 Ground level communal open space is to be integrated with significant natural feature(s) of the site and soft landscaping areas. - The communal open space is to be capable of surveillance from workspaces for safety reasons. - 7 Concealment or entrapment are not to be created within the communal open space.